Babar Awan

 Zaheer-ud-din Babar Awan (SI), is a Pakistani politician, senior lawyer, author, analyst, columnist, and leftist writer who served as Adviser to Prime Minister for Parliamentary Affairs from April 2020 to 10 April 2022, and before that as the Federal Law Minister in the cabinet of former Prime Minister Yousaf Raza Gillani.
 He also served as a junior Pakistani Senator of Punjab Province from 2012 to 2017.
 Later he joined PTI to serve as Member Executive Council of PTI.

 He regularly writes and publishes on left-wing philosophy.
 He extensively writes political columns in a leading Urdu newspaper, the Daily Jang, in support of social democracy and social justice.

 Early life and education

-Babar Awan matriculated in 1971 and attended the Punjab University to study humanities.
+Babar Awan studied at the Asghar Mall College in Rawalpindi and matriculated in 1971, later attending the Punjab University to study humanities.
 In 1975, Awan graduated with a B.A. in Humanities, and later obtained Master of Science in Economics from the Punjab University in 1978.

 In 1980, Awan moved to Karachi and attended the Karachi University to study law where he obtained LLB in civil law in 1986.
 He began practicing law at the Sindh High Court, initially taking criminal cases.

 Awan now lives in Islamabad.
 His brother Ghulam Farooq Awan served as the advisor to Prime Minister of Pakistan Yousaf Raza Gillani for Law, Justice and Parliamentary Affairs.
 He also served as the additional Attorney General of Pakistan.